Business Owner’s Policy

 Yes.
 Business owner's policies are flexible.
 You can add additional coverages, also called endorsements, to your BOP insurance to meet your specific needs.

-Many businesses bundle their BOP with other coverage options, such as:
+Many businesses bundle their BOP with other types of business coverage options, such as:

 Business interruption insurance (also known as business income insurance) covers loss of income and extra expenses when there is a temporary disruption in your business operations.